 The following overview offers a look at how the case came about.

-How the ICC became involved in the DRC
+How Did the ICC Become Involved in the DRC?

 The Democratic Republic of the Congo became a state party to the founding treaty of the International Criminal Court, the Rome Statute, when it signed the treaty on September 8, 2000, and ratified it on April 11, 2002.
 This gave the ICC jurisdiction over war crimes, crimes of humanity, and genocide committed on Congolese territory or by Congolese citizens after July 1, 2002 – the date that the Rome Statute entered into force.
 However, the ICC only has jurisdiction in cases where the government proves unwilling or unable to investigate and prosecute those crimes.
 Thus the ICC investigation into crimes committed in the DRC began only after the Congolese government formally referred the situation in the country to the ICC on April 19, 2004.
 The ICC prosecutor chose to focus his investigation on the situation in Ituri due to the gravity of the crimes committed during the Ituri conflict.

 How Did the ICC Prosecutor Investigate and Arrest Katanga and Ngudjolo?

 The ICC prosecutor’s investigation into the situation in the Ituri Province of eastern DRC officially began in June 2004.
 The investigation uncovered sufficient evidence to suggest that during the Ituri conflict, the FPRI and the FNI militias jointly carried out military operations targeting civilians of Hema ethnicity, and during an attack on the village of Bogoro in February 2003, FPRI and FNI members committed criminal acts that included the murder of civilians, pillage, and the sexual enslavement of women and girls, among other crimes.
 The FNI and FPRI also allegedly used children under the age of fifteen to participate actively in this attack.
 Such acts amount to war crimes and crimes against humanity.